noahfajarda/Urban-Info/README.md

 The direction for any future development on this project will be noted as the following:

 - Including area images
-- Adding job salories and their statistics
+- Adding job salaries and their statistics
 - Having a side-by-side comparison of urban areas
-- Generaring charts based off the data information that is pulled from the api
+- Generating charts based off the data information that is pulled from the api

 ## List of Resources & Achknowledgements
 The follwing information will the a list of languages, apis, and sites that were used in creating this project.